-Ever wondered if homeschooling is right for your family but overwhelmed by all the details?
+Ever wondered if homeschool is right for your family but overwhelmed by all the details?
+It doesn’t have to be overwhelming, scary or frustrating.
+You also don’t need teacher qualifications or expensive materials.
+You can do it!

-Here’s some encouragement from a mom who’s been doing it for almost a decade.
+Here’s some homeschool encouragement from a mom who’s been doing it for almost a decade.

 Then some weird little niggling feelings & thoughts started in on me and all of a sudden I got really curious about homeschooling.